anwarmamat/cmsc132summer20/memoryManagement/README.md

 As shown in the above diagram, the block of size 10 was split into two new blocks, with the first being the requested block and the second being the leftover block.
 Also notice how the avialable blocks list changed.

-if the block of size 11 had instead a size of 7, then under the best fit policy it would have zero extra, so if we were using the best fit policy it would be selected, making a memory diagram as follows:
+If the block of size 11 had instead a size of 7, then under the best fit policy it would have zero extra, so if we were using the best fit policy it would be selected, making a memory diagram as follows:

 ![memory after malloc 7 with best fit](./img/malloc_7_best_fit.png)